oktadev/okta-blog/_source/_posts/2021-06-01-spring-webclient.md

 ## Create a Secured Microservice with Okta Authentication

-Let's build a simple microservice that returns the total count of a GitHub code search by keyword.
+Start by building a simple microservice that returns the total count of a GitHub code search by keyword.
 The third-party service in this example is [GitHub REST API](https://docs.github.com/en/rest).
-Start by creating a microservice application using Spring Initializr and HTTPie.
+Create a microservice application using Spring Initializr and HTTPie.
 In a terminal window, request a Spring Boot Maven project with `webflux` for reactive, `okta` for security and `lombok`:

 ```shell
 http -d https://start.spring.io/starter.zip type==maven-project \